dmartine/TNRIS-workshop/web/wab_first_app.md

 ###Create a Web AppBuilder Application

-In this lab, you will build a simple WAB app to use throughout the workshop.
+In this lab you will build a simple WAB app to use throughout the workshop.

 1. Click `Create New` > `Default` > `Next` and give it a title and description and click `OK`.